-Peanut allergy is the most common food allergy in children under age 18 and the second-most common food allergy in adults.
+Peanut allergy is the most common food allergy in children under age 18 and the third-most common food allergy in adults.
 Peanut allergy is usually lifelong: only about 20 percent of children with peanut allergy outgrow it over time.¹

 When a person with a peanut allergy is exposed to peanut, proteins in the peanut bind to specific IgE antibodies made by the person’s immune system.
 Subsequent exposure to peanut protein, typically by oral ingestion, triggers the person’s immune defenses, leading to reaction symptoms that can be mild or very severe.